aws-samples/eks-workshop/content/beginner/130_exposing-service/accessing.md

 NAME       TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)         AGE kube-dns   ClusterIP   10.0.0.10    <none>        53/UDP,53/TCP   8m
 {{< /output >}}

 If it isn’t running, you can enable it.
-The rest of this section will assume you have a Service with a long lived IP (my-nginx), and a DNS server that has assigned a name to that IP (the CoreDNS cluster addon), so you can talk to the Service from any pod in your cluster using standard methods (e.g. gethostbyname).
+The rest of this section will assume you have a Service with a long lived IP (my-nginx), and a DNS server that has assigned a name to that IP (the CoreDNS cluster add-on), so you can talk to the Service from any pod in your cluster using standard methods (e.g. gethostbyname).
 Let’s run another curl application to test this:

 ```bash
 kubectl -n my-nginx run curl --image=radial/busyboxplus:curl -i --tty